-Introduction and background
+Introduction

 The Basel III standards finalised in December 2017 are a central element of the Basel Committee's response to the global financial crisis.
-They address shortcomings in the pre-crisis regulatory framework and provide a regulatory foundation for a resilient banking system that supports the real economy.
+They address shortcomings of the pre-crisis regulatory framework and provide a regulatory foundation for a resilient banking system that supports the real economy.
+The standards will be implemented on 1 January 2022.
+When endorsing the standards, the Group of Central Bank Governors and Heads of Supervision, the Basel Committee's oversight body, reaffirmed its expectation of full, timely and consistent implementation of all elements of the package.1

 One element of the Basel III standards relates to the credit valuation adjustment (CVA) risk framework.
-Banks that undertake derivative or securities financing transactions (SFTs) are subject to the risk of incurring mark-to-market losses because of the deterioration in the creditworthiness of their counterparties.
+Banks that undertake derivative or securities financing transactions (SFTs) are subject to the risk of incurring mark-to-market losses because of the deterioration in the creditworthiness of their counterparties (which can include sovereigns, banks, other financial institutions and non-financial corporations).
 This potential source of loss due to changes in counterparty credit spreads and other market risk factors is known as CVA risk.
+It is complementary to the risk of a counterparty defaulting, which is known as counterparty credit risk (CCR).